git-of-aj/AI-ML/NLP/theory/tokenization.md

 - **Punctuation**: Treat punctuation separately when it impacts syntax, meaning, or sentiment.
 In tasks like parsing or sentiment analysis, punctuation plays a crucial role, so keep it as a separate token.

 The choice between these tokenizers depends on the **nature of your task** and the level of analysis you need to perform.
 Consider these aspects when designing your NLP pipeline to ensure you're using the right tokenizer for your application.

+# destructive tokenizer
+The tokenizer is “destructive” such that the regexes applied will munge the input string to a state beyond re-construction.
+It is possible to apply TreebankWordDetokenizer.detokenize to the tokenized outputs of NLTKDestructiveWordTokenizer.tokenize but there’s no guarantees to revert to the original string.